Ancastal/TikTok-Researcher/README.md

 ## API Token

 The `ms-token` is necessary to retrieve data from the TikTok services.
-You can retrieve your `ms-token` by going opening a TikTok video in your Chrome browser.
+You can retrieve your `ms-token` by opening a TikTok video in your Chrome browser.
 From there, open your browser's inspection page and look for `ms-token` by going to the Application tab and then opening TikTok's cookies.

 The `openai_api_key` can be obtained from OpenAI's [Official Platform](https://platform.openai.com/api-keys).